Knowledge retrieval

 Data Mining

-Data mining is the process of discovering patterns in large data sets involving methods at the intersection of machine learning, statistics, and database systems.[1]
-Data mining is an interdisciplinary subfield of computer science and statistics with an overall goal to extract information (with intelligent methods) from a data set and transform the information into a comprehensible structure for further use.[1][2][3][4]
-Data mining is the analysis step of the "knowledge discovery in databases" process or KDD.[5]
+Process of extracting and discovering patterns in large data sets Data mining is the process of extracting and discovering patterns in large data sets involving methods at the intersection of machine learning, statistics, and database systems.[1]
+Data mining is an interdisciplinary subfield of computer science and statistics with an overall goal of extracting information (with intelligent methods) from a data set and transforming the information into a comprehensible structure for further use.[1][2][3][4]
+Data mining is the analysis step of the "knowledge discovery in databases" process, or KDD.[5]
 Aside from the raw analysis step, it also involves database and data management aspects, data pre-processing, model and inference considerations, interestingness metrics, complexity considerations, post-processing of discovered structures, visualization, and online updating.[1]
-Etymology[edit] In the 1960s, statisticians and economists used terms like data fishing or data dredging to refer to what they considered the bad practice of analyzing data without an a-priori hypothesis.
+Etymology[edit] Background[edit] The manual extraction of patterns from data has occurred for centuries.
+Process[edit]

 What’s the law around aggregating news online?
 A Harvard Law report on the risks and the best practices